i-radwan/SearchEngine/README.md

 # Search Engine
-A Simple Search Engine written in Java
+A simple crawler-based search engine written in Java.

 ### Used libraries, frameworkd, ..etc.
 - MongoDB